mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 These rules not in chronological order.

 1. Page should display user's current balance in text box same as or similar to what is done on betting page.
+This balance is pulled from ```Users.balance``` field in database.
+Can use AJAX or Handlebars or both your choices.

 1. Only available to users who are already authenticated with the system.

 1. Users chooses between several offered credit card types e.g.,  Mastercard, VISA, AmEx, Discover, ??

 1. User enters amount to add to their current balance.
 Whole dollars only.
+Amount is entered into a textbox labelled ```Funding amount```.

-1. User enters credit card number, expiry month/year, CVV, name, address.
+1. User enters credit card number, expiry month/year, CVV, first name, last name.
+All in their own text boxes properly labelled for accessibility.

 1. Some validation provided for card number e.g. VISA and Mastercard are each 16 digits long.